Biden administration urges judge to block Texas abortion law

 “A state may not ban abortions at six weeks.
 Texas knew this, but it wanted a six-week ban anyway, so the state resorted to an unprecedented scheme of vigilante justice that was designed to scare abortion providers and others who might help women exercise their constitutional rights,” Justice Department attorney Brian Netter told the court.

-The law was signed by Republican Gov. Greg Abbott in May and took effect Sept.
-1.
+But the majority of her physicians, Hagstrom Miller said, remain wary and fear lawsuits absent a permanent court ruling.
+Clinic staff are also worried.
+“Of course, we understand that,” she said.

+Abortion providers say their fears have become reality in the short time the law has been in effect.
+Planned Parenthood says the number of patients at its Texas clinics decreased nearly 80% in the two weeks after the law took effect.

-In that short time, abortion providers say, “exactly what we feared” has become reality.
-They have described Texas clinics that are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles from Texas.
+Some providers have described Texas clinics that are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles.
 Other women, they say, are being forced to carry pregnancies to term.

 “This is not some kind of vigilante scheme,” said Will Thompson, defending the law for the Texas Attorney General’s Office.
 “This is a scheme that uses the normal, lawful process of justice in Texas.”